jmattspartacus/hfc/README.md

 # Building

-To build HFC, run `make`, no external dependencies are needed, aside from C++ development tools.
+To build HFC, run `make`, aside from C++ development tools, development headers and shared libs for the [zlib](https://www.zlib.net/) and [bzip2](https://sourceware.org/bzip2/) compression libraries need to be available on the system path.

 This program currently will not compile on Windows, I would suggest using WSL if you cannot use a Unix/Linux based operating system.